 The tour desk will organise whatever tours you want and it’s also easy to get to Tekek and Juara from here thanks to it being on a road.

 The accommodation is in spacious, Malay style chalets with wooden furnishings, air conditioning, TV, tea and coffee making facilities and private balconies.
 There are a range of types and I recommend one with a sea view.
+The cheaper room types need to be renovated so avoid these if at all possible.
 There are family room options as well.

 My only complaint is the food is hit and miss, but there are local restuarants just outside the front gates!